On 1 June 2022 we updated the service “Registration of a non-resident” in the e-service environment e-MTA.

 Registration of non-resident recipients of payments

-In order to declare the payments made to non-residents, the Estonian registry code of the non-resident is required.
+In order to declare payments made to non-residents, an Estonian code for taxable persons (personal identification code, registry code, non-resident code) is required.
 In order to apply the tax rates arising from tax treaties, which are more favourable than the rates provided for in the Income Tax Act, the payer must also submit to the Tax and Customs Board a certificate of residency approved by the tax authority of a foreign country.

 A registry code in Estonia means: